 You’ll just cut a 2 or 3-inch circle out of whatever material you end up choosing.
 Cut off a smaller circle about as wide as your door in the center of the material.
 Then, cut the donut in one place, widening the incision a bit, but not too much — we’re aiming for that tight “C” shape.
 After all, it’ll still have to be narrow enough to pinch the door.

-Hopefully, I’ve managed to shed some light on the types of products you can use to stop your doors from slamming.
+Hopefully, this article managed to shed some light on the types of products you can use to stop your doors from slamming.
 Although commercial products may be more attractive solutions, you can easily make personalized substitutes.
 The most important thing is to make sure that whatever you end up installing really works.
 And, as you’ve seen, any of the devices in this article would fit the bill.

 Obviously, preventing your doors from slamming shut won’t be enough in some situations.
 You can also address the source of the draft — which are likely to be your windows.
 I’ve explained how to soundproof windows in many of my articles.
-However, if you’re looking for a good place to start, you can check out my guide to soundproofing a room from outside noise.
-That might address the cause of the problem.

 However, if your doors are slamming because you have particularly moody kids, soundproofing your windows will do nothing at all.
 Still, in that case, these protections will just make sure all of their fingers make it through their tantrums.